NeilWoodroffe/rust-text-game/README.md

 # Basic Text Adventure Game in Rust

-This is my first project in Rust, so I decised to make a basic text adventure game.
+This is my first project in Rust, so I decided to make a basic text adventure game.
 Initially I couldn't find any suitable example source code about text games in Rust, so I started from scratch.
 I did however find some useful source code about the **match** keyword:
 >match - https://stackoverflow.com/questions/31541442/how-do-i-match-on-a-string-read-from-standard-input

 ## Compiling the program